Racist Muslim Gang Lures Men from Grindr to Rob, Urinate On

 West Midlands Police boasted that the gang members “were sentenced to a combined total of more than 37 years in prison” — although this seems wholly misleading, as the number is arrived at by adding all of the sentences given to all three men together, and ignoring the fact that they will all be eligible for automatic release on licence partway into their individual terms.

-It is highly unlikely that any will serve even ten years in custody, unleash recalled to prison for breaching licence conditions after their release.
+It is highly unlikely that any will serve even ten years in custody, unless recalled to prison for breaching licence conditions after their release.

 .